MMagg-dev/Checklist_Tracker_and_Guide_AC_Origins/README.md

 ### App Features
+* Search content across all lists
+* Track your progress
 * Light and dark themes
-* Track your progress
 * Option to include/exclude DLCs in total progress
 * Option to move checked items to the bottom of lists
 * Option to hide/show secret achievements